tj-django/django-clone/README.md

 _clonable_one_to_one_fields: Restricted One to One fields.
 ```

-> NB: Ensure that required fields skipped from being cloned are passed in using the `attrs` dictionary.
+> :warning: Ensure that required fields skipped from being cloned are passed in using the `attrs` dictionary.